-Ports on switches can be assigned to one or more VLANs, allowing systems to be divided into logical groups -- e.g., based on which department they are associated with -- and rules to be established about how systems in the separate groups are allowed to communicate with each other.
-These can range from the simple and practical (computers in one VLAN can see the printer on that VLAN, but computers outside that VLAN cannot), to the complex and legal (e.g., computers in the trading departments cannot interact with computers in the retail banking departments).
+VLANs make it easy for network administrators to partition a single switched network to match the functional and security requirements of their systems without having to run new cables or make major changes in their current network infrastructure.
+Ports (interfaces) on switches can be assigned to one or more VLANs, enabling systems to be divided into logical groups -- based on which department they are associated with -- and establish rules about how systems in the separate groups are allowed to communicate with each other.
+These groups can range from the simple and practical (computers in one VLAN can see the printer on that VLAN, but computers outside that VLAN cannot), to the complex and legal (for example, computers in the retail banking departments cannot interact with computers in the trading departments).

 Each VLAN provides data link access to all hosts connected to switch ports configured with the same VLAN ID.
 The VLAN tag is a 12-bit field in the Ethernet header that provides support for up to 4,096 VLANs per switching domain.
 VLAN tagging is standardized in IEEE (Institute of Electrical and Electronics Engineers) 802.1Q and is often called Dot1Q.

 When an untagged frame is received from an attached host, the VLAN ID tag configured on that interface is added to the data link frame header, using the 802.1Q format.
 The 802.1Q frame is then forwarded toward the destination.
 Each switch uses the tag to keep each VLAN's traffic separate from other VLANs, forwarding it only where the VLAN is configured.
 Trunk links (described below) between switches handle multiple VLANs, using the tag to keep them segregated.
 When the frame reaches the destination switch port, the VLAN tag is removed before the frame is to be transmitted to the destination device.